 Act One is Cardiff’s biggest drama society.
-Last year we put on ten productions, including orginal writing, a pantomine, a Shakespeare, and a musical, and also sent two shows to the Edinburgh Fringe Festival!
-This year we have eight productions, which will be performed between December and May.
-Auditions were held for our first five productions in October, and in November for the final three.
+Last year we put on nine productions a pantomine, a Jacobean production, a musical, and also held our annual night of original writing, Staging a Coup!
+So far this year we have four productions (with more to follow!) which will be performed between December and May.
+Auditions will be held for our first four productions in October, with later auditions for our further productions in November.
 If you enjoy acting, dancing, singing, socialising, or are interested in helping backstage with costumes, make-up, set design, publicity, stage management, sound or lighting, then we are the society for you!

 We are excited to announce that this year’s productions are:

 A lot has changed for the seven dwarfs after Snow White became queen... she has gone mad with power, wanting to rewrite her own fairytale and thus change history.
 It's now up to the dwarves to find a competitor to challenge such tyranny.
 Can they overthrow the fairest of them all?

 Written and Directed by Sophie Callery and Immy Skinner, Production Manager James McNeill

 'The Importance of Being Earnest, A Trivial Comedy for Serious People' by Oscar Wilde

 Set in the 1890s, Oscar Wilde's 'The Importance of Being Earnest, A Trivial Comedy for Serious People', is a farcical commentary on the upper classes.
 It wittily revolves around an ingenious case of “manufactured” and mistaken identity, as Jack Worthing and Algernon Moncrieff adopt false identities in order to each gain the affection of the girls they love.
 The play highlights the importance of social standing and reputation through comedic lies, deceit and extreme foolishness.